-- Corporation tax rate is lower than personal tax rates
+- Corporation tax rates are lower than personal tax rates

 - You can have other people who are not GDC registered involved as shareholders or directors – which means you can pay them a salary and dividends and save tax